 Fighting Back Against Parkinson's

-It was Bob’s daughter who discovered Rock Steady Boxing, and not even three months after his diagnosis, he was in the program fighting back.
-He’s been taking classes ever since.
+It was Bob’s daughter who found Rock Steady Boxing, and not even three months after his diagnosis, he was in the program fighting back.
+He attended classes regularly from that point forward.

 “I haven't felt a deterioration of any kind,” said Bob.
 “My physical strength has gotten better.
 I'm more in shape than I ever was!”